1LaoWangYinCang/ChenHuo-e-sports/README.md

-# ChenHuo e-sports
+# Youshi Sports

-Chen huo esports is an esports game equipment to buy mall.
-Our app is dedicated to promoting cool and practical esports devices, so that people can buy the esports devices they need efficiently and efficiently in their daily life.
+Youshi Sports is a sports and fitness venue booking app, we launched the sports and fitness venue is very professional and comfortable environment, so that you can happily exercise and fitness.

-Our app shows a full range of esports devices, including game notebook, esports console, esports screen, esports mouse, esports keyboard, esports headset and other esports devices.
-These categories of complete esports equipment can meet the user's selection and procurement.
+Our app is dedicated to popular, comfortable and professional sports and fitness venues, so that people can make efficient and high-quality reservation to their favorite sports and fitness venues in their daily life.

-Our app makes a very detailed classification of these esports devices, which helps users quickly find the esports devices they want to buy.
+Our app shows a variety of sports and fitness venues, including the natatorium, gym, roller skating club, skateboard field, gym and other sports and fitness venues.
+These full range of sports and fitness venues can meet the user's selection and appointment.

-Our app gives a detailed and careful introduction to each product, so that you can have a full understanding of these esports devices, and find your favorite esports devices to facilitate your purchase and order.
+Our App has a very detailed classification of these e-sports venues, helping users quickly find the gym they want to reserve.

-Our app also has the function of goods collection.
-Your favorite e-sports equipment can be collected to the list of favorites, which is convenient for you to place an order next time.
+Our app has the function of collecting sports and fitness venues.
+You can put your favorite sports and fitness venues in the collection list, so that you can place an order next time.

-Chen huo esports let you use the highest quality esports equipment, experience the fun of the game.
+Youshi Sports - easily book the gym and enjoy the happiness brought by sports.

-If you have any questions, please contact us as follows:uoqutia7932@sina.com
+If you have any questions, please contact us as follows:pqkw80335ukh@sina.com